intel/ai-reference-models/benchmarks/language_translation/tensorflow/transformer_mlperf/README.md

     --mode training \
     --model-name transformer_mlperf \
     --data-location /home/<user>/transformer_data \
-    --docker-image amr-registry.caas.intel.com/aipg-tf/qa:nightly-master-TF-v2-avx2-devel-mkl-py3  \
+    --docker-image intel/tensorflow-2.2-bf16-nightly  \
     --verbose \
     -- random_seed=11 train_steps=0 steps_between_eval=0 params=big save_checkpoints="Yes" do_eval="Yes" print_iter=10
 ```
-The Tensorflow binary in the docker iamge needed to be compiled correctly so that Bfloat16 code is included.
+The Tensorflow binary in the docker image needed to be compiled correctly so that Bfloat16 code is included.

 For training with fewer training steps, such as 100 steps, and with no evaluation: